BlackWasp

 }

-As the enumeration provides a list of linked numeric values, it is also possible to perform simple operations on the integer representations.
-In the next sample, a new variable is declared of the enumerated type.
-Simple mathematical operators are then used to modify the value.
+As the enumeration provides a list of linked numeric values, it is possible to perform simple operations on the integer representations.
+In the next sample, a variable is declared of the enumerated type.
+Mathematical operators are then used to modify the value.
 Note that when the range of the enumeration is exceeded, the values revert back to the integer representations.

 class Program